jmihaljevic04/spring-boot-demo/README.md

 APIs) where we are expecting response immediately and consciously blocking further process.
 Async is done via RabbitMQ pub/sub mechanism in cases where response and execution time is not necessary, for example triggering to send an email or process something.

+### RabbitMQ

+RabbitMQ, as a async messaging tool, has been implemented with single virtual host and, by default, two consumers: `api` and `batch` application.
+Infrastructure supports multiple instance of each application, meaning having multiple consumers of f.e. `api` application.

+In general, it's imagined that `api` is always producer (sender), because all changes and `batch` application is always listener.
+This can be changed if need arises.

+If there is need for it, producers and listeners can be disabled with application property.

+Retry policies for producer and listener has been implemented separately, one using `spring-retry` and latter using retry and dead-letter queue.
+For more details, check RabbitMQ configuration classes.

+Since for most of the tests RabbitMQ isn't necessary, property is present to disable spinning-up container.

 ### Flyway